DokyunIm/MiniProject_Embedded/README.md

         - If air quality is bad, LED turn on Yellow
         - If air quality is too bad, LED turn on Red

-  - Detect intrusion
+  - Detecting intrusions
     1. If moving id detected using Ultrasonic sensor,
     2. LED turn on Red and is blinking
     3. Send Email to user

-  - Change mode
+  - Changing mode
     + If press button during 2 sec, change the mode
     + Home mode is to provide air quality information
     + Detect mode is to detect intrusion and send Email to user